yongyongsheng/azure-function-python-sample-template/README.md

 # azure-function-python-sample-template

-For people without any clue like me
+For people without any clue like me, just deploy this into your Azure App Function.